1. Sustainability TOP

 Isuzu respects employees' freedom to associate (or not) and freedom of collective bargaining and strives to create a comfortable working environment through cooperation between labor and management.
 Isuzu has established fair and sound labor-management relationships founded on mutual trust between management and employees, who cooperate to tackle challenges.

-• Key management issues: Considered and discussed at labor-management councils and other meetings held regularly between labor and management.
+• Key management issues are considered and discussed at labor-management councils and other meetings held regularly between labor and management.

-• We also encourage lively discussions on our management policies with recommendations by the Labor Unions based on the current workplace situation.
+• We also encourage lively discussions on our management policies with recommendations by Isuzu Motors Workers' Union based on the current workplace situation.

-• For the operation and review of various HR/labor-related systems and programs, we proceed after thorough discussions between employees and management based on each party's awareness of the issues.
+• Regarding the operation and review of various HR/labor-related systems and programs, we proceed after thorough discussions between employees and management based on each party's awareness of the issues.

-Through such relationships between labor and management, we further strive to improve the effectiveness of various measures as well as the objectivity and transparency of our corporate management.
+Through such a relationship between labor and management, we further strive to improve the effectiveness of various measures as well as the objectivity and transparency of our corporate management.
 Isuzu is committed to further developing an environment that is ideal both for the employees and the employer.

-Labor-management negotiations Spring negotiations Main purpose: Labor-management negotiation regarding overall life improvements
+Labor-management negotiations Spring labor-management negotiations Main purpose: Labor-management negotiations regarding overall life improvements

 Agenda: Wages/bonuses, general working conditions

-Labor management study committee Main purpose: A forum for discussion throughout the year
+Labor-management study committee Main purpose: Discussions throughout the year

 Agenda: General working conditions

-Attendees: General Manager of HR CoE, General Manager of General Affairs & HR Service, General Manager of Employee Relations
+Attendees: Director of Planning and Labor Affairs, General Manager of HR Service, General Manager of Employee Relations

-Labor-management council Central labor-management council Main purpose: To discuss Company-wide business activities
+Labor-management council Central labor-management council Main purpose: Discussion on company-wide business activities

 Agenda: Company management policy, production, sales, accounting, wages, R&D, etc.

-Specialist labor-management council Main purpose: Conducts specialist labor-management council meetings related to production
+Specialist labor-management council Main purpose: Specialized labor-management consultations on production activities

-Attendees: Executive Officer and General Manager related to Manufacturing Division, VIP, General Managers
+Attendees: Executive Officers, VPs, and General Managers related to production

 Plant labor-management council Main purpose: Monthly labor-management consultations